-Faculty & Staff
+Faculty, Lecturers & Staff

 - Focus on the Practical.
-All of our faculty members bring extensive professional and executive experience in different aspects of urban planning and management to their teaching and research.
+All of our faculty members and lecturers bring extensive professional and executive experience in different aspects of urban planning and management to their teaching and research.
 Our curriculum, as a result, emphasizes the skills required to put theory into action, while planning for efficient, sustainable, and just places.

 - Focus on the Current.
 Our faculty members and lecturers, whether through their professional, research, or volunteer activities, are dedicated to addressing the most vital and current issues in the field.
 The foundation of our faculty and lecturer’s work rests on transforming the deep understanding that comes through their research and practice into effective practical change, so that cities and communities can plan and be prepared for the most pressing issues of our times, such as climate change and inadequate infrastructure and resources.